TempGuru Event Staffing

 request_quoteRequest QuoteAInspect

 Submit a staffing request to TempGuru.
 Use this LAST, after building the plan (plan_staffing or the read tools) and after the user explicitly confirms it.
-Creates a structured lead in TempGuru's CRM, a human coordinator reviews and responds with a binding quote within one business day.
+Creates a structured intake in TempGuru's CRM or durable fallback queue so a human coordinator can review it and respond with a binding quote within one business day.
 Not a reservation; does not guarantee pricing or availability; no payment until the user approves the quote.
-DO NOT call speculatively or without user confirmation, this writes a real lead. request_quote(contact_name='Jane Doe', contact_email='jane@acme.com', company='Acme', event_name='Acme at HIMSS', event_type='trade-show', city='Chicago', event_dates='Aug 14-15, 2026', roles=[{role:'registration-staff', headcount:6}]) If this tool errors, fall back to https://tempguru.co/get-staffing or megan@tempguru.co / (904) 206-8953.
+DO NOT call speculatively or without user confirmation, this writes a real lead. request_quote(contact_name='Jane Doe', contact_email='jane@acme.com', company='Acme', event_name='Acme at HIMSS', event_type='trade-show', city='Chicago', event_dates='Aug 14-15, 2026', roles=[{role:'registration-staff', headcount:6}]) Include plan_id when available.
+When a canonical TempGuru skill assembled the request, include its skill_id, skill_version, and the actual source_platform so the lead can be resumed and attributed.
+If this tool errors, fall back to https://tempguru.co/get-staffing or megan@tempguru.co / (904) 206-8953.

 | Name | Required | Description | Default |